maluskid/hashword/README.md

 ============

 Hashword, a program to help you hash passwords with seeds, and keep track of them.
 Stored passwords are not encrypted, so be careful.
-Installing the module so the `main.py` script will run properly.
-Execute the following in the hashword directory:
+In order to install the hashword module so the `main.py` script will run properly, execute the following in the hashword directory:
 `pip install --upgrade build`
 `python3 -m build`
 `pip install ./dist/hashword-0.0.2.tar.gz`
-Then copy main.py into any bin directory and make sure it has execute permissions.
-Name it "hashword" and voila.
+Then copy main.py into any binary directory, rename it 'hashword' and ensure it has execute permissions.

 Usage:
     `hashword add